-- Self evaluate his professional weakness and strength after having taught in live situation.
+- Self-evaluate his professional weakness and strength after having taught in the live situation.

-- As observer during a teaching live situation, identify an instructor candidate’s professional weakness or strength.
+- As an observer during a teaching live situation, identify an instructor candidate’s professional weakness or strength.

 - Describe the key point of an exercise to enable the student to do it.